 In its report, ‘2019 State of API Integration Report’, Cloud Elements mention that 55% of businesses use APIs to generate revenue.

 In fact, the Programmable Web directory accounts for over 22,000 public APIs now.
-You know what’s more surprising?
+Do you know what’s more surprising?
 These numbers are based on publicly available APIs and do not reflect any private or internal API growth at all, which outnumber the public total many times over.